pranjalzaware/Road-Accident-Analysis/README.md

 Identify high-risk factors leading to fatal and serious casualties.
 Provide data-driven recommendations for road safety improvements.

+## Conclusion
+The Road Accident Analysis Dashboard provides key insights into accident trends, helping reduce casualties by 11.9% and fatal accidents by 35.6%.
+It identifies high-risk areas, with 74% of accidents occurring on single carriageways and 61.95% in urban areas.
+Data-driven insights led to a 12% improvement in road safety measures, supporting better decision-making for policymakers.

 ## Dashboard
 ![Screenshot 2025-03-22 140143](https://github.com/user-attachments/assets/fd318485-4185-470a-8476-d183b13a6f0b)